-Primer vs White Paint
+Primer vs. White Paint

-For instance, high-gloss paints have a high amount of sheen in their formula, creating a glossy finish that repels moisture.
+High-gloss paints have a high amount of sheen in their formula, creating a glossy finish that repels moisture.
 In addition, some oil-based paints have protective additives that make the paint resistant to water.

 Because of the protective additives, paint can be used as a final coat on indoor surfaces.
 Also, paint has lots of pigments that beautify and change the appearance of a surface.
 When dry, paint forms a durable coating that can last for years.

 On the other hand, primer coating isn’t colorful and doesn’t have a durable finish.
 Because of its high resins, primer sticks over any surface and is designed to provide a base coat for paints.
 This means a primer shouldn’t be used as a topcoat or left unpainted.

 If applied as a topcoat, the primer will get removed or washed off within 2 weeks.
 That’s because a primer doesn’t have protective additives that make it durable or resistant to elements.

 You can apply primer without paint temporarily.
 But, once the primer dries, you must either paint over it or seal it.
 A bare primer coating will get removed if exposed to water as it isn’t formulated with protective additives.